The information in this article applies to:

 - Select the room and click on the Open Object edit button once more.

-- On the Structure panel of the Room Specification dialog, uncheck the check box beside Ceiling Over This Room and click OK.
+- On the Structure panel of the Room Specification dialog, uncheck Flat Ceiling Over This Room, then click OK.

 Use corbels from the Library Browser to add angled braces at the top of the posts, or add other Millwork objects to add details to your structure, and add vehicles for space planning.
 If you don't see an item in the Home Designer library that suits your needs, you can import symbols from other sources.
-To learn more, see the related article below.
+To learn more, see the Related Articles section below.